alimozdemir/vscode-nuxt-declaration-navigator/README.md

 ## Examples

-- **Auto-locate and navigate to auto-imported components and functions in Nuxt projects:**

 - **Auto-locate server apis:**
   - These are all supported syntaxes, once you hover you will be able to see the first 3 lines of the API file